-The OECD provides similar step-by-step guidance.
+The OECD provides similar step-bystep guidance.
 The Voluntary Principles on Security and Human Rights place security risk assessments and the impacts of companies' security providers at the heart of good human rights due diligence efforts.
+Responsible management of all security-related dimensions of a company's operations is a central building block of an effective human rights due diligence process.
+This is increasingly being recognized as not merely good practice, but a requirement.
+Effective human rights due diligence requires early identification of potential security challenges and their proactive management, in order to prevent impacts such as use of force against community members.